 Employees of household appliance manufacturers face safety concerns every day.
-Workers may use heavy, expensive and dangerous industrial equipment to:
+Workers may use dangerous industrial equipment to:

 If you own or operate a household appliance manufacturing facility, you need to understand all of the risks that are present and how to protect your business and your employees from devastating injuries, property damage and financial loss.

 Click here independent agent to find a matching tool that will find you the best business insurance solution in your area.
 Provide a few details about what you're looking for and the tool will recommend the best agents for you.
 Any information you provide will only be sent to the agent you pick.

 Here are some of the risks that could be present in your facility every day:

 - Employee safety concerns (burns, machinery dangers, slips and falls, etc.)

 - Equipment and building damage due to accidents, fire, theft, weather and other natural disasters